Impactful Internships: The Rise to CEO/President

 Dennis A. Muilenburg

-Muilenburg is the new CEO of Boeing, where he began as an intern.
+Muilenburg is the CEO of Boeing, where he began as an intern.
 From there he became the Head of the Defense and Space Business, then Chief Operating Officer and President.

 Cunningham went from New York Stock Exchange’s intern to COO and now President.
 She is the first female leader in the NYSE’s 226-year history.
 As an industrial engineering student at Lehigh University, she started at NYSE as an intern.
 Just two years later she was one of only a couple dozen female employees among the thousands of men on the NYSE floor.